danjame/my-pratice/README.md

 Controlled with keybord WASD, character without any offset.
 ### 2. Female Character
 Controlled with mouse, the character moves to the clicked coordinates.
+### 3. Female Character
+Moves to left and right, controlled with keybord AD, attack with J and jump with K.